 - 3.2 Dues Deduction.
-During the term of this Agreement, the Employer shall deduct Association dues from the pay of each member of the Association who voluntarily executes a wage assignment authorization form.
+During the term of this Agreement, the Employer shall deduct Union dues from the pay of each member of the Union who voluntarily executes a wage assignment authorization form.
 When filed with the Employer, the authorization form will be honored in accordance with its terms.
-Deductions will be promptly transmitted to the Association by check payable to its order.
-Upon issuance and transmission of a check to the Association, the Employer's responsibility shall cease with respect to such deduction.
-The Association and each nurse authorizing the assignment of wages for the payment of Association dues hereby undertakes to indemnify and hold the Employer harmless from all claims, demands, suits or other forms of liability that shall arise against the Employer for or on account of any deductions made from the wages of such nurse. - 3.3 Bargaining Unit Roster.
-On a monthly basis, the Employer shall provide the Association, by an Excel spreadsheet attachment to email, a list of those nurses covered by this Agreement who were hired during the previous month, terminated during the previous month, or transferred into or out of the bargaining unit the previous month.
-This list will contain each employee's name, mailing address, employee identification number, last four digits of the social security number, unit, shift, FTE, work status (full-time, part-time, per diem), rate of pay, and date of hire.
-Twice a year, upon request by the Association, the Employer shall provide the Seniority Roster to the WSNA local unit chair.
+Deductions will be promptly transmitted to the Union by check payable to its order.
+Upon issuance and transmission of a check to the Union, the Employer's responsibility shall cease with respect to such deduction.
+The Union and each nurse authorizing the assignment of wages for the payment of Union dues hereby undertakes to indemnify and hold the Employer harmless from all claims, demands, suits or other forms of liability that shall arise against the Employer for or on account of any deductions made from the wages of such nurse. - 3.3 PAC Deductions.
+During the term of this Agreement, the Employer will deduct the sum specified from the pay of each member of the Union who voluntarily executes a Washington State Nurses Association Political Action Committee (WSNA PAC) wage assignment form.
+When filed with the Employer, the authorized form will be honored in accordance with its terms.
+The amount deducted and a roster of all nurses using payroll deduction for PAC contributions will be promptly transmitted to the Union by a check separate from the dues deduction check payable to its order.
+The Union will provide a monthly report of any changes to the fixed WSNA PAC amounts.
+The Union and each nurse authorizing the assignment of wages for the payment of Union dues hereby undertakes to indemnify and hold the Employer harmless from all claims, demands, suits or other forms of liability that shall arise against the Employer for or on account of any deductions made from the wages of such nurse. - 3.4 Bargaining Unit Roster.
+On a monthly basis, the Employer shall provide the Union, by an Excel spreadsheet attachment to email, a list of those nurses covered by this Agreement who were hired during the previous month, terminated during the previous month, or transferred into or out of the bargaining unit the previous month.
+This list will contain each employee's name, mailing address, employee identification number, last four digits of the social security number, unit, shift, FTE, work status (full-time, part-time, per diem), rate of pay, personal phone number, personal email address (if available) and date of hire.
+Twice a year, upon request by the Union, the Employer shall provide the Seniority Roster to the WSNA local unit chair(s).

-ARTICLE 4 - ASSOCIATION REPRESENTATIVES
+ARTICLE 4 - UNION REPRESENTATIVES